toml-lang/toml/toml.md

 There are four ways to express strings: basic, multi-line basic, literal, and multi-line literal.
 All strings must contain only valid Unicode characters.
-Strings should be implemented as UTF-8 byte sequences.

 **Basic strings** are surrounded by quotation marks (`"`).
 Any Unicode character may be used except those that must be escaped: quotation mark, backslash, and